The Saint of the Day

 Prof. Plinio Corrêa de Oliveira

 There is not very much biographical data about St. Joseph.
-We know that he was from the royal dynasty of David, he was a virgin, he was married to Our Lady, they remained virgins after marriage, he was present at the Manger at Christmas, he journeyed with the Divine Infant and Our Lady to Egypt and returned.
+We know that he was from the royal dynasty of David.
+He was a virgin, he was married to Our Lady, they remained virgins after marriage.
+He was present at the Manger at Christmas.
+He journeyed with the Divine Infant and Our Lady to Egypt and returned.
 After that, there is silence about him.

-St. Joseph, Our Lady and the Christ Child on the flight to Egypt
+St. Joseph, Our Lady and the Christ Child on the flight to Egypt by Fra Angelico

 What is the beauty of the silence of Holy Scriptures regarding St. Joseph?
 What facet of the spirit of the Church shines in this silence?